Ohmaps (part 2)

 - the S or B was vanquished: you still have some kind of circuit connected5

-having boldly disparaged this poor rectangle, I also encourage you sometimes to bloody-mindedly explore the ‘silly things’ and just plow into it and see if you can make it make sense somehow.
+having boldly disparaged this poor picture, I also encourage you sometimes to bloody-mindedly explore the ‘silly things’ and just plow into it and see if you can make it make sense somehow.
 For a great example of ‘hidden treasure’, see the antimatter prediction of the Dirac Equation, which Dirac didn’t even realise himself until later ↩︎

 the two pictures are grouping components by a) same current flow, b) same voltage drop, which obviously might be an interesting detail internally.
 Moving from (a) to (b) is just the addition of one connection across the middle of the parallel circuit ↩︎